CARTAvis/carta-python/docs/source/quickstart.rst

     cb.close()

 .. note::
-    The base layer (index = 0) cannot be deleted or moved.
-If you need to change the layer order involving the base layer, close the current color blending object and create a new one.
+    Layer indices are zero-based and refer to the current layer list.
+The base layer (index = 0) can be deleted: if other layers remain, the next layer becomes the new spatial reference; if it is the only layer, the color blending object is closed.
+The old base remains spatially matched to the new reference but is no longer part of the color blending until it is appended as a new color blending layer with :meth:`carta.color_blending.ColorBlending.add_layer`.

 Saving or displaying an image
 -----------------------------